Fix an SEO Traffic Drop When Rankings Stay Stable

 Frequently asked questions about SEO traffic drops

-Can rankings go up while traffic goes down?
+Can rankings go up while traffic goes down

-Why did my SEO traffic drop after a Google update?
+Why did my SEO traffic drop after a Google update

-How do I get my content included in Google AI Overviews?
+How do I get my content included in Google AI Overviews

-Is my traffic drop permanent?
+Is my traffic drop permanent

 Check your website's SEO & AEO score

-Free 30-second scan — no signup required.
+Free visibility audit - no signup required.

 Scan my website for free